Corps of Military Police (India): Band

 The CMP Brass Band is the military police's official military band.
 It was raised in 1953 in Faizabad.
 In 1966, the band was assigned to privileged duties at the Rashtrapati Bhavan.
 It received official commendation by the President of India A. P. J. Abdul Kalam in 2003.
 It was nominated by the army to take part in the tri-services band concert in 1994 at Pune.
-This band has performed at Amar Jawan Jyoti during 1977, 1988 and 1993.
-It has participated in army and the Delhi Republic Day parades regularly.
-It also has the distinction of forming part of the largest military band under one conductor creating a Guinness world record on 16 December 1997 in New Delhi.
+This band has performed at Amar Jawan Jyoti during 1977, 1988, and 1993.
+It has participated in the army and the Republic Day parades regularly.
+It also has the distinction of forming part of the largest military band under one conductor, creating a Guinness world record on 16 December 1997 in New Delhi.

 UN Missions

-Soldiers of the Corps served in Different UN Mission contingents at Congo, Somalia, Rwanda and Sierra Leone, and are presently deployed in UNFIL, Lebanon and UNDOF and Golan Heights.
+Soldiers of the Corps served in Different UN Mission contingents at Congo, Somalia, Rwanda and Sierra Leone, and are presently deployed in UNIFIL, Lebanon and UNDOF and Golan Heights.